AlexandraaLupu/AlexandraaLupu/README.md

 # Hi there 👋

-I'm currently studying for my Bachelor's Degree in Computer Science at Babes-Bolyai University and I'm looking for opportunities in this industry.
+I'm currently studying for my Bachelor's Degree in Computer Science at Babes-Bolyai University and I'm looking for new opportunities in this industry.

 I'm open to trying new technologies and I'm looking forward to learning new things. :star: